tjtharrison/gpush/README.md

 # gpush

-Script for standardising commit messages on git push using "Conventional commit" format
+Script for standardising commit messages on git push using "Conventional commit" format.
+The package handles GPG signing for commits out of the box (using your local git configuration)

 https://www.conventionalcommits.org/en/v1.0.0/